 Executive Committee of Council

-This committee advises the council on the City's strategic direction, First Nations reconciliation, provision of grants to help cultural, athletic and volunteer assistance groups, special initiatives that bring recognition to the City, among other things.
+This committee advises the council on the City's strategic direction, First Nations reconciliation, provision of grants to help cultural, athletic and volunteer assistance groups, and special initiatives that bring recognition to the City.

 Financial Management Committee